noops-land/blog/posts/debugging-webAssembly-from-go-sources-in-chrome-devtools.md

 ## Enable Go debugging in Chrome DevTools

-A helper extension that integrates with Chrome DevTools is needed.<br>
-Please install it by going to this link: <https://goo.gle/wasm-debugging-extension>.
+A helper extension that integrates with Chrome DevTools is needed.
+Please install it by going to [this link](https://goo.gle/wasm-debugging-extension).
 Although its current name suggests otherwise, **the extension will work with Go sources**

 Finally, enable WebAssembly debugging in the DevTools Experiments.
 Open Chrome DevTools, click the gear (⚙) icon in the top right corner of DevTools pane, go to the Experiments panel and tick `WebAssembly Debugging: Enable DWARF support`: